 There are many opportunities for joy, even amidst difficult life circumstances.
 There are simple pleasures to savor, moments of laughter and play, small acts of service that bring meaning and purpose, time spent in nature or prayer connecting us to something bigger, experiences of wonder, curiosity, awe or surprise, loving and being loved – all can trigger joy.
 But, we have to be open and available to experiencing it.
 This is one of the ways cultivating the attitudes and practices of mindfulness can be of enormous benefit.

-The Midwest Alliance for Mindfulness and the Mindful Kansas City initiative are sponsoring a FREE and joyful virtual event that unites some of Kansas City’s most experienced mindfulness teachers to offer unique, guided mindfulness practices for adults and children designed to increase and deepen experiences of joy, wonder and awe.
-You can read more about the Joy of Mindfulness Summit here: https://mindfulness-alliance.org/joy-of-mindfulness-summit-2022
+The Midwest Alliance for Mindfulness and the Mindful Kansas City initiative \sponsored a FREE and joyful virtual event in June 2022 called the Joy of Mindfulness Summit that united some of Kansas City’s most experienced mindfulness teachers to offer unique, guided mindfulness practices for adults and children designed to increase and deepen experiences of joy, wonder and awe.
+Some of these practices are available to our members through our Punchpass class registration system.

 Aragón, O R (2017).
 “Tears of joy” and “tears and joy?” personal accounts of dimorphous and mixed expressions of emotion.
 Motivation and Emotion, 41(3), 370–392.